juliema/aTRAM/README.md

 # Library Preparation

 Use `atram_preprocessor.py` for this.
-You can either list the forward and reverse read files, or glob them with wildcards as below.
+Define your new library name with -b (something simple).
+Then give it your fastq files.
+You can either list the forward and reverse read files, or put them into one file and use the --mixed-ends option.
 Under the hood, aTRAM 2 is building a SQLite3 database for rapid read retrieval.
 Note that aTRAM 2 is not backwards compatible with aTRAM 1 libraries; it is also best to rebuild any libraries after major updates.

 ```
-python path_to_aTRAM/atram_preprocessor.py -c NUMBER_OF_THREADS -b path_to_atram_library/LIBRARY_PREFIX    READ_NAME*.fastq
+python path_to_aTRAM/atram_preprocessor.py -c NUMBER_OF_THREADS -b path_to_atram_library/LIBRARY_PREFIX --end-1 read_1.fastq --end-2 read_2.fastq
 ```

 ## Preprocessor arguments: